On this page

-The Housing for Health process consists of six main stages:
+The Housing for Health process consists of seven main stages:

 The community consultation is an important part of the Housing for Health process, because the program only repairs or replaces items specifically related to safety and health, and the actual survey can be quite intrusive.
 It is important to clarify expectations with the community so that people are as aware of what the program doesn't deliver, as much as what it does.
 For example the program will cover most plumbing and electrical issues (as they relate to health and safety), but doesn't extend to painting or other aesthetic works.